developertown/dt-wordpress-automation/README.md

 ----------------

 ### Initial Setup
 1. If you haven't started your WordPress app yet, download the latest WordPress release, and, in your local environment, configure things normally, including your local database environment.
+If you're already well along in development on the application, that's OK too, and you're one step ahead.
-2. Incorporate dt-wordpress-automation by running the following:
+2. Incorporate dt-wordpress-automation by running the following from the directory of your WordPress application:

     `curl -L https://raw.github.com/developertown/dt-wordpress-automation/master/init | bash -s`